 (3) In choosing members of the panel, the National Board must, if possible, choose a member from the jurisdiction in which the matter the subject of the hearing occurred.

-(4) At least half, but no more than two-thirds, of the members of the panel must be persons who are registered health practitioners in the health profession for which the Board is established, and chosen from a list approved under section 183.
+(4) At least half, but no more than two-thirds, of the members of the panel must be persons who are —

+(a) registered health practitioners in the same health profession as the registered health practitioner the subject of the hearing; and

+(b) chosen from a list approved under section 183.

 (5) At least one member must be a person who represents the community and chosen from a list approved under section 183.